 With the paper form, there was no dashboard to visualise the findings and no automation, so the team built a working PowerApps application and Power BI dashboard to meet their custom requirements for the auditing process.
 Now engineers use the PowerApp to perform ad-hoc and scheduled audits.
 They can view what audits are scheduled for them and review audit questions all from an iPad.
 Upon completing an audit, any negative answers are highlighted and followed with a pop-up to allow the engineer to record a finding and assign a follow-up task to a manager.
 Compliance managers can then use the PowerApp integrated with SharePoint to review completed audits, and view all findings in one place.

-To learn more about how to use PowerApps for your business, you can check out our training courses here.
+To learn more about how to use PowerApps for your business, check out our Power Apps training courses.